GuyDahn/react-crm/README.md

 # Any-CRM

-This Client Ralationship Management app is a system built with React.js.
+This Client Relationship Management app is a system built with React.js.
 It includes a graphic analytics dashboard for company reports.

 Demo: COMING SOON